Uma Chowdhry: DuPont

 in Central Research & Development Department of E. I. du Pont de Nemours and Company at the DuPont Experimental Station in Wilmington, Delaware.
-By 1985 she had been promoted to Research Manager of Central Research.
+By 1985 she had been promoted to research manager of Central Research.
 In 1987 she led DuPont's research effort in ceramic superconducting materials and developed a program that generated over 20 patents and 50 publications.
-In 1988 she became Laboratory Director of the Electronics group, and by 1991 was promoted to be its Director.
+In 1988 she became laboratory director of the Electronics group, and by 1991 was promoted to be its director.

-The following year she was appointed Laboratory Director of the Jackson Laboratory for the Specialty Chemicals group.
-In 1993 she became R&D Director, Specialty Chemicals.
-In 1995 she became Business Director for Terathane Products, and 2 year later was promoted to Business Planning and Technology Director for Chemicals.
-In 1999 she was promoted to Director of DuPont Engineering Technology.
+The following year she was appointed laboratory director of the Jackson Laboratory for the Specialty Chemicals group.
+In 1993 she became R&D director, Specialty Chemicals. in 1995 she became business director for terathane products, and two years later was promoted to Business Planning and Technology Director for Chemicals.
+In 1999 she was promoted to director of DuPont Engineering Technology.

-In 2006 she became Senior Vice President and Global Chief Science and Technology Officer of DuPont, responsible for the company's core research programs and the DuPont "APEX" portfolio of research programs including basic chemistry, materials science and biotechnology.
-She retired in September 2010, becoming Chief Science & Technology Officer Emeritus.
+In 2006 she became senior vice president and global chief science and technology officer of DuPont, responsible for the company's core research programs and the DuPont "APEX" portfolio of research programs, including basic chemistry, materials science and biotechnology.
+She retired in September 2010, becoming chief science and technology officer emeritus.

 In response to contamination of Ohio river caused by perfluorooctanoic acid (PFOA, also known as C8), the key ingredient in Teflon, and subsequent cases of cancer and other medical issues, when asked if this C8 chemical could be responsible for babies born with deformities in 2 out of 8 former DuPont women employees, Ms. Uma responded "In the realm of scientific facts, this is not considered a statistically significant sample."

 Other contributions

-Chowdhry has served on study groups for the National Research Council to assess various technology topics of national interest, and was a member of National Research Council's Committee on Globalization (2004).
-Chowdhry is a member of the National Committee on Women in Science and Engineering sponsored by both the National Academy of Sciences and the National Academy of Engineering since 1999.
+Chowdhry served on study groups for the National Research Council to assess various technology topics of national interest, and was a member of National Research Council's Committee on Globalization (2004).
+Chowdhry was a member of the National Committee on Women in Science and Engineering sponsored by both the National Academy of Sciences and the National Academy of Engineering since 1999.